bowser0000/SkyblockMod/README.md

 - Slayer tracker for token drops and 20% chance drops uses a 12x12x12 bounding box centered on the player to detect the drops.
 If you are out of the range of the item drop, it will not count on the tracker.
 - API commands may take a while depending on your internet connection.
 The API may also go down.
 - If you use too many API commands too fast, you can and will get rate-limited.
-- An incorrect API key will result in an HTTP error code of 403.
 - Importing fishing uses your sea creature kills, which may not always be exactly correct (e.x. someone else kills your sea creature).